Skip advert

 • Chassis’ limitations aren’t hard to find, tight cabin

-The Mk4 MX-5 has been passionately designed and developed around one goal: to offer interaction and a sense of speed and fun for everyone.
-As part of that, the car has been set to initially roll heavily when a steering input is made, and to lean on the outside tyres.
+The Mk4 MX-5 has been passionately designed, developed and honed around one goal: to offer interaction and a sense of speed and fun for everyone.
+As part of that, the car has been set to initially roll heavily when a steering input is made, and to lean on the tyre sidewalls.
 The settings also cause it to pitch and squat a little more than you’d expect when the brakes and throttle are used too.
-This may well give a strong impression of speed, but it can be disconcerting because the initial impression is of a wallowing, somewhat vague car.
+This may well give a strong impression of speed, but it can be disconcerting if you take a shortcut to the car’s limits, as the initial impression is of a wallowing, somewhat vague car.

 Advertisement - Article continues below